 The interesting thing is that the dictionary term for discipline is The practice of training people to obey rules or a code of behavior, using punishment to correct disobedience.

-I am taking about good, firm, consistent discipline that teaches children limits without anger or punishment.
-I don’t call time outs punishment when they are done in the right way and without anger.
+I am talking about good, firm, consistent discipline that teaches children limits without anger or punishment.
+I don’t call time-outs punishment when they are done in the right way and without anger.
 If by age five, children have already have formed opinions about themselves, then it goes without saying that the type of discipline we give our children when they are young is crucial.

 The more effort you put into this when they are younger, the more it will pay off.
 Read, go to therapy, do whatever you need to do to help yourself and your children with this.
 (One of the best books that I discovered on discipline in time for my younger children was 1-2-3 Magic: Effective Discipline for Children 2-12 but, avail yourselves of the great books and websites that are out there about this topic.)